chasekellogg12/CHIP8-in-C/README.md

-# This is the repo for the CHIP8 emulator/interpreter I'm building.
+# This is the repo for the CHIP8 emulator/interpreter I'm building in C.
 More information to come.